- Research Tools

-GuruFocus.com is an online financial news, commentary and research service that tracks the portfolio actions of influential fund managers.
-The site has expanded the depth of content through the years with deeper scans, forums, charts, articles and market coverage.
+GuruFocus.com is an online financial news, commentary, and research service that tracks the portfolio actions of influential fund managers.
+The site has expanded the depth of content through the years with more in-depth scans, forums, charts, articles, and market coverage.
 As the name statues, the service places a focus on what the stock market gurus are doing so that users can make more informed investment decisions.

 Founded by Dr. Charli Tian in 2014, the service originally tracked the buying and selling of the most prolific value investors like Warren Buffet and Charlie Monger.
 Concentrating on under-valued stocks, the site levered the value investing theme to broaden the scope of gurus and various SEC filings to give subscribers better intelligence.
-Information intended to elevate the individual investor to the stature of world-class portfolios managers by enabling a piggy back approach.
+Information intended to elevate the individual investor to the stature of world-class portfolio managers by enabling a piggyback approach.

 GuruFocus.com Styles of Trading

 GuruFocus has a similar appeal as Motley Fool with some advanced features.
 GuruFocus caters predominantly to the long-term investment style of trading with opportunities for swing trades, intra-day trading opportunities can arise too.
 There are two applications of the information.
 First, to synthesize and determine the underlying rationale for why the guru bought or sold the stock and make an informed decision to follow along.
 Second, to trade the market reaction to the news.

 Therefore, the site accommodates all styles of trading.
 Intra-day traders will need to focus on the real-time insider and guru activity alerts to get a leg up on the price action.
 Some of the strategies that can be taken from the data include: